magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_undestanding-dukkha.md

 no happiness or suffering.
 When there is happiness and suffering, there is becoming and birth.

-We usually create one kind of which is the attempt to stop suffering and produce happiness.
+We usually create one kind of kamma, which is the attempt to stop suffering and produce happiness.
 That’s what we want.
 But what we want is not real peace; it’s happiness and suffering.
 The aim of the Buddha’s teaching is to practise to create a type of kamma that leads beyond happiness and suffering and that will bring peace.
 But we aren’t able to think like that.
 We can only think that having happiness will bring us peace.
 If we have happiness, we think that’s good enough.

 Thus we humans wish for things in abundance.
 If we get a lot, that’s good.
 Generally that’s how we think.
 Doing good is supposed to bring